 Light Touch is an exhibition of exquisite photographs of butterflies and moths from the Museum’s collection by Katherine Child.
 It is no longer on display in the Museum but please browse the images below or download the exhibition leaflet.

-Antigonis felderi, Bates 1864: from the largest family of butterflies, the Nymphalidae, which are often brightly coloured, although some species have a duller underwing.
+From the Nymphalidae, the largest family of butterflies, which are often brightly coloured, although some species have a duller underwing.

 Sarosa xanthobasis, Druce 1898

 A member of the Arctiinae subfamily of moths.
 In North American folklore it is believed that the worse the coming weather, the darker the black markings on the larva of certain species of Arctiinae.